About this event

 • Organised by Laryngology and Rhinology, Otology

 Join this event to learn about the future trends of crucial otological conditions in delivering new and emerging technologies, and implementing new updated NICE guidelines.
-The future of the ENT workforce will be discussed by the President of the Royal College of Surgeons of England.
+The President of the Royal College of Surgeons of England will discuss the future of the ENT workforce.
+Also, the latest advances in rhinology will be considered and where these will take us in the future, and the future of the NHS will be discussed by leaders from both the public and private sectors.

 By attending this event, you will learn: